README

 I use my personal website as a method of blogging about my learnings, as well as sharing information about projects I have previously, or am currently, working on in my spare time.

-I maintain a number of Open Source projects, and primarily use GitLab for my source control, but also use GitHub for some things.
+As well as them, I maintain a number of other Open Source projects, and primarily use GitLab for my source control, but also use GitHub for some things.

 I write a fair bit on my blog: